 I have a broad range of experience working with adults and young people, all with different reasons for wanting to access counselling.
-I am able to offer sessions in counselling rooms in Northamptonshire as well as Ecotherapy and home visits.
+I am able to offer a range of different types of counselling sessions, based on your preferences and desired outcome.

 How Might Counselling Help

 Counselling itself isn't a cure, it is an arena where healing and change can take place.